MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
 This article provides an overview of the web UI query page and explains how it can be used to access and interact with your data.

-The query page provides the following features:
+The query page allows you to:

-* [Cluster and database navigation](#cluster-and-database-navigation): A navigation panel to browse and switch between different clusters and databases.
+* Navigate between clusters and databases
-* [Query editor](#use-the-query-editor): A text editor with intellisense and auto-completion to write queries to interact with your data.
+* Write and run queries using a query editor with Intellisense and auto-completion
-* [Query tabs](#manage-query-tabs): Manage different queries in different contexts simultaneously with query tabs.
+* Manage queries in multiple contexts simultaneously
-* [Results grid](#work-with-the-results-grid): A table-like display of query results that can be sorted, filtered, grouped, and visualized.
+* Work with query results in a table-like display that can be sorted, filtered, and grouped
-* [Query statistics](#review-query-statistics): Information about query performance, including query duration, CPU and memory usage, and data scanned to help you optimize your queries.
+* Check query statistics, such as query duration and CPU and memory usage
-* [Query recall](#query-recall): A feature that allows you to recall and reuse previously executed queries.
+* Recall previous queries

 ## Prerequisites